 EU UK Referendum: FAQs - Citizenship, Passports & residency entitlements

-The withdrawal of the UK from the EU will take a considerable amount of time and negotiation before any changes will be effected – possibly over two years.
-During this period, UK passport holders continue to enjoy the rights of EU citizens including free movement within the EU.
+Before the UK’s withdrawal from the EU, UK passport holders continue to enjoy the rights of EU citizens including free movement within the EU.

-There is no urgent need therefore for UK passport holders (whether based in the UK or elsewhere) to look into applying for an Irish passport at this time.
-Potential applicants should take time to establish the facts in relation to their entitlement and be aware that this is peak season for passport applications.
+There is no urgent need for UK passport holders (whether based in the UK or elsewhere) to look into applying for an Irish passport.
+Potential applicants should take time to establish the facts in relation to their entitlement.

 Only Irish citizens may hold an Irish passport, but it is not necessary to have an Irish passport to be an Irish citizen.

-Will there be increased interest in Irish passports among potentially eligible passport holders in the UK?
-If so, will this cause delays in renewal times for existing passport holders?
+Will there be delays in renewal times for existing passport holders?

 I was born in Northern Ireland.
 Will a UK exit mean that I am no longer entitled to Irish citizenship or an Irish passport?

-A UK exit from the EU does not change anything regarding entitlement to Irish citizenship.
+A UK exit from the EU does not change anything about entitlement to Irish citizenship.

 The essential legal position remains as follows:

-If you were born on the island of Ireland on or after 1 January 2005, your right to Irish citizenship depends on your parents’ citizenship at the time of your birth and the residency history of at least one of your parents before your birth.
-Further information on this is available on our website.
+- If you were born on the island of Ireland on or after 1 January 2005, your right to Irish citizenship depends on your parents’ citizenship at the time of your birth and the residency history of at least one of your parents before your birth.

 I am a British citizen living in Ireland.
 Can I get citizenship and a passport based on my residence here?